interbit/docs-interbit/examples/simple-platform/structure.md

 GitHub during an OAuth loop.

 These two nodes are peers.
 During the GitHub OAuth loop, OAuth requests from  GitHub are received by the Express instance.
-An action is dispatched to the GitHub chain into the `web-auth-endpoint` hypervisor and shared with the `platform-deploy` hypervisor.
-The `app-account` control chain sees the new action and makes a new block on the user's private account chain.
-This new block is then propagated throughout the network and is updated on the `web-auth-endpoint` node.
+The Express instance uses the Interbit CLI to dispatch an action to all peer nodes on the network, and each node processes the action deterministically, thereby guaranteeing that the chain state is the same on all nodes.
+The connection between nodes is managed by both hypervisors.

 When the `platform-deploy` package is built, it:
 - uses a config file that is a union of the config files at